coolAlias/StructureGenerationAPI/README.md

 Limitations
 ===========
 Due to the maximum byte limit of static initializers, the structure array size cannot exceed 65535 bytes.
-I spawned a structure containing 4800 blocks without reaching this limit; however, many of those blocks were air.
+I spawned a structure containing 4800 blocks without reaching this limit; however, many of those blocks were air, so if you can cut down on those, it will help somewhat.

-If you don't need air to spawn, just use empty { } instead of {0} for that particular element and it may help keep the size down.
-Someone please correct me if I'm wrong on that :D

 Otherwise, if your structure is really that big, consider building it in separate sections.